Selected Academic Presentations

 January 2018: "Testimony, Trust, and Higher-Order Evidence", at the Leverhulme Programme in Climate Justice at the University of Reading Scholars’ Conference.

-November 2017: "Evidence-based Science Communication to Policymakers" at the Arthur M. Sackler Colloquium on the Science of Science Communication III, Washington D.C., U.S.A.
+November 2017: "Evidence-based Science Communication With Policymakers" at the Arthur M. Sackler Colloquium on the Science of Science Communication III, Washington D.C., U.S.A.

 September 2017: "Facts and Knowledge in Democratic Politics" at the MANCEPT Political Theory Workshop, Manchester, U.K.